element-hq/element-admin/README.md

 ## 🛠️ Installing and configuration

+Element Admin ships as part of the [Element Server Suite](https://element.io/server-suite) and is enabled by default, starting version 25.9.2.
+Refer to the [ESS setup instructions](https://github.com/element-hq/ess-helm#installation) for more information.

+### 📝 Prerequisites for manual installations

-Element Admin is a single-page application (SPA) built with React and TypeScript.
-It can be deployed as static files to any web server or hosting platform.
+Element Admin is a single-page application, which can be deployed as static files to any web server or hosting platform, outside of the Element Server Suite if needed.

-### 📝 Prerequisites

 - A [Synapse](https://github.com/element-hq/synapse) instance and [its admin API](https://element-hq.github.io/synapse/latest/reverse_proxy.html#synapse-administration-endpoints) accessible
 - A [Matrix Authentication Service](https://github.com/element-hq/matrix-authentication-service) instance with [its admin API](https://element-hq.github.io/matrix-authentication-service/topics/admin-api.html#enabling-the-api) accessible
 - An domain name with a valid SSL certificate (HTTPS) where to host Element Admin.
 It _must_ be served from a secure context, as required by the next-generation auth Matrix APIs.

-### 🐳 Using Docker
+#### 🐳 Using Docker

 A pre-built Docker image is available on [GitHub Container Registry](https://github.com/element-hq/element-admin/pkgs/container/element-admin).